breimanntools/aaanalysis/docs/source/index/usage_principles/aaclust.rst

 .. image :: /_artwork/schemes/scheme_AAclust1.png

-   Workflow of scale classification from [Breimann24a]_
+Scheme of AAclust algorithm with clustering of amino acid scales and scale selection from [Breimann24a]_.

 AAclust provides two selection modi: k-optimized and k-based selection:

 .. image :: /_artwork/schemes/scheme_AAclust2.png

+Two AAclust modi for number of clusters (k): k-optimized (AAclust optimized) and k-based (user-defined ), from [Breimann24a]_.